 The short answer?
 You have to be more convincing.
 How can you do that?
 Understand the roots of human development and psychology.

 It might sound complicated, but stick with me.
 It’s not — and we’re going to get you the resources you need to apply these psychology principles in a practical way.
 As a marketer, your job is becoming more rooted in data and science everyday, because if you’re in business, you’re keenly aware that it’s never been more challenging to change someone’s mind.

 With consumers being bombarded with ads on their televisions, phones, and computers, they are pretty well aware how much everyone wants their time and attention, and ultimately, their money.

-Today, we're going to cover smart, practical ways that you can talk to your audience and create stronger connections by being more persuasive.
+Today, though, we’re going to cover the most practical ways you can talk to your audience and create stronger connections by being more persuasive.

 These 5 tips will help you get what you want by teaching you to be more convincing.